Aravind427441/socket_program/README.md

 # Python Socket Programming

-## Overview
+## Overview and features
-This project demonstrates a simple implementation of socket programming in Python, allowing multiple clients to connect to a server simultaneously.
+This project demonstrates a simple implementation of socket programming in Python, allowing multiple clients to connect to a server simultaneously and send and receive messages.It also deals with hosting a server locally or globally.
 It covers the essential concepts of networking, the client-server model, and message communication.

-## Features
-- **Multiple Client Connections**: Handle multiple clients using threading.
-- **Message Protocols**: Implement protocols for sending and receiving messages between clients and the server.
-- **Local and Global Hosting**: Host the server locally or access it globally over the internet with a public IP address.

 ## Code Breakdown